 Can you send me an application?

 Katz applicants apply to our programs using our online application.
-You may edit your application at any time prior to submitting by logging in with your designated username and password.
+You may edit your application at any time prior to submitting by logging in with your designated PIN and password.
 Please also refer to the application instructions for a list of required documents you must submit in addition to the online application.
 Questions?
-Contact the MBA Admissions Office at 412-648-1700 or via e-mail at firstname.lastname@example.org.
+Contact the Admissions Office at 412-648-1700 or via e-mail at firstname.lastname@example.org.

 When can I start the MBA program?